Losant/losant-docs/docs/user-accounts/overview.md

 ![Enable 2-Factor Auth](/images/user-accounts/enable-2fa.png "Enable 2-Factor Auth")

 Use your favorite 2-factor authentication app like Google Authenticator to scan the QR code.
 The app will then start generating short-lived one-time use passwords.
-Type the current code generated in the app into the `Two-Factor Code` field in your Structure account settings.
-Enter your Structure password and click `Enable Two Factor Auth`.
+Type the current code generated in the app into the `Two-Factor Code` field in your Losant account settings.
+Enter your Losant password and click `Enable Two Factor Auth`.

 ![Verify 2-Factor Auth](/images/user-accounts/verify-2fa.png "Verify 2-Factor Auth")

 ### Signing In with 2-Factor Authentication

-Open the 2-factor authentication app used in the verification process and select the Structure account.
+Open the 2-factor authentication app used in the verification process and select the Losant account.
 Enter the generated one-time use code into the `Two Factor Code` field along with your username and password.

 ![Signin 2-Factor Auth](/images/user-accounts/signin-2fa.png "Signin 2-Factor Auth")